EuroLinux/eurolinux-open-docs/docs/HowTo/vagrant-with-libvirt.md

 sudo usermod -a -G libvirt $USER
 ```

-Next, log out of your graphical session and log in again.
-From now on you
+Next, log out from all of your sessions (graphical and text) and log in again.
-should be able to run Vagrant boxes with libvirt if all requirements have been
+From now on you should be able to run Vagrant boxes with libvirt if all
-satisfied, e.g. you don't have any other providers enabled (an equivalent of
+requirements have been satisfied, e.g. you don't have any other providers
-deploying this guide on a clean installation).
+enabled (an equivalent of deploying this guide on a clean installation).

 ## Additional resources